pkravets2/pkravets2_sidequest_w4/README.md

 ## Project Title

-GBDA302 Week 4 Example 1: Grid + Static Maze
+Grid + Static Maze

 ---

 ## Authors

-Karen Cochrane and David Han
+Peter Kravets, pkravets, 21101536

 ---

 ## Description

 This sketch demonstrates how a 2D array represents a maze/game level.
+It also adds random obstacles and word tiles each run.

 ---